yutsuku/batato-feeds/README.md

 batato-feeds
 ============

-reprasing batato rss feed to show what is really avaiable
+reprasing batoto rss feed to show what is really avaiable